 - Make sure floors are protected as you move furniture out of your current residence.

 - Keep a first aid kit in the car or in a bag with supplies for children and pets.

 - Make note and take photos of any damage.
 Walk through your old residence with your landlord if they’re available.

 - Savor the last few hours in your old home, and look forward to your new chapter.

 Need to store your items while moving cross country?
 Extra Space Storage has conveniently located storage facilities throughout the nation.
-Find a storage unit near you!
+Rent storage space near you!